-Top 5 4th Quarter Trades of Tr - GuruFocus.com
+Top 5 4th Quarter Trades of TR - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Tri-Star Advisors Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were TRANSCEND CAPITAL ADVISORS, LLC’s top five trades of the quarter.

-The guru sold out of their 435,712-share investment in NAS:VGIT.
-Previously, the stock had a 12.85% weight in the equity portfolio.
-Shares traded for an average price of $58.24 during the quarter.
+TRANSCEND CAPITAL ADVISORS, LLC reduced their investment in NYSE:ORCC by 740,128 shares.
+The trade had a 0.86% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $11.99.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

+In terms of valuation, WisdomTree Floating Rate Treasury Fund has a price-earnings ratio of 18.90 and a price-book ratio of 27.39.

-During the quarter, Tri-Star Advisors Inc. bought 110,918 shares of NAS:MBB for a total holding of 171,846.
-The trade had a 5.21% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $91.83.
+TRANSCEND CAPITAL ADVISORS, LLC reduced their investment in NAS:AAPL by 22,087 shares.
+The trade had a 0.34% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $142.91.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.